 The International Cocoa Initiative is a non-profit membership organisation dedicated to improving the lives of children and adults in cocoa-growing communities.
 We are experts in child labour and forced labour in cocoa, advising governments and corporations in order to inform their practices and influence decision-making, as well as working with NGOs in the field.
-We are committed to achieving sustainable cocoa production that protects the rights of children and adults worldwide.
+We are committed to supporting the development of sustainable cocoa production that protects the rights of children and adults worldwide.